snovakovic/fast-sort/README.md

 * Faster than other popular sort alternatives
 * Undefined and null values are always sorted to bottom (with option to override)
 * TypeScript support
-* Small footprint with 0 dependencies (~ 1.4 kb minified or)
+* Small footprint with 0 dependencies (~ 1.4 kb minified)

-Under the hood sort is using[native JavaScript sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
+Under the hood sort is using [native JavaScript sort](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/sort).
 Usage of native sort implies that sorting is not necessarily [stable](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability) and it also implies that input array is modified(sorted) same as it would be when applying native sort.

 ### Fast sort API examples

-* `asc` / `desc` sorting.
-In below examples we will use `asc` sorting but keep in mind that both `asc` and `desc` sorters have exactly the same API so all the examples below can be applied for `desc` sorter.
+* `asc` / `desc` sorters.
+In below examples we will use `asc` sorter but keep in mind that both `asc` and `desc` sorters have exactly the same API so all the examples below can be applied for `desc` sorter.

 ```javascript
   import sort from 'fast-sort';